MenkeTechnologies/zpwr/README.md

 ```

 ## Shell Startup speed
-Running `zpwr regen` will zcompile all zpwr configs and all autoloaded funtions and compsys completions in fpath.
-This will maximize startup speed.  `~/.zpwr/autoload` contains ZPWR autoloaded functions and `~/.zpwr/comps` contains autoloaded compsys funtions.
+Running `zpwr recompile` will zrecompile all zpwr configs and all autoloaded funtions and compsys completions in fpath. `zpwr refreshzwc` will remove old .zwc files before zrecompile.
+This will maximize startup and running speed.  `~/.zpwr/autoload` contains ZPWR autoloaded functions and `~/.zpwr/comps` contains autoloaded compsys funtions.
 Replacing the lolcat into ponysay banner like so on startup will further increase speed.
 ```sh
 export ZPWR_INTRO_BANNER=nopony